The Opportunity

 This year at Luck Reunion, thousands of fans are choosing shared transportation out to Willie’s ranch!

-Together, these efforts cut down on traffic, ease parking demand, and prevent 15.7 metric tons of CO₂e from entering the atmosphere — that’s a 36% reduction in guest transportation emissions compared to if everyone drove themselves.
+Thanks to high-occupancy charter buses, offsite shuttles, and carpooling, more than 1,400 guests will arrive at LUCK by shared ride instead of driving solo.
+These efforts cut down on traffic, ease parking demand, and prevent 15.7 metric tons of CO₂e from entering the atmosphere – a 36% reduction in guest transportation emissions compared to if everyone drove themselves.

 What does that look like?
 It’s the same as: